microy/StereoVision/Readme.md

-# VisionToolkit
+# StereoVision

-Implement a computer vision library in Python for research purpose.
+Implement a stereo vision program in Python for research purpose.

-- Capture live images from one or two cameras
+- Capture live images from two cameras
-- Calibrate the mono or stereo cameras
+- Calibrate the stereo cameras
 - Reconstruct the 3D scene

 Requirements :